ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 requestdistribution=zipfian
 ```
+See https://github.com/brianfrankcooper/YCSB/wiki/Core-Properties for the list of available workload properties.

 ### STEP 3: Load Data into MongoDB with YCSB - Example Loading the Provided `workloada`
 While located in the `ycsb-0.17.0` directory, execute the following command with the provided `workloada` to load data into MongoDB.